Taxation of Stipend Income has been a matter of much debate.In the Income Tax Act from a purely factual standpoint, there is no mention of ‘stipend’.

-When Doctors receive Stipend at hospitals – Usually doctors earn stipend as they pursue a higher degree at a hospital.
-Such work by the doctor is similar in nature to that of a full time employee.
+Usually, doctors earn stipend as they pursue a higher degree at a hospital.
+Such work by the doctor is similar in nature to that of a full-time employee.
 The doctor is gaining experience from such work and performing duties like regular doctors – in such cases your Stipend may be taxed.

-MBA graduates or engineering graduates receive stipend by pursuing internship at a company – Some companies may even offer accommodation.
-The Stipend letter may or may not include a break up like a salary letter does.
-This may or may not be similar to the employment letter offered to a full time employee.
-However, if this payment is made for you to gather an experience and perform services similar to an employee, such Stipend income shall be taxable.
+Some companies may even offer accommodation.
+The Stipend letter may or may not include a break up as a salary letter does.
+This may or may not be similar to the employment letter offered to a full-time employee.
+However, if this payment is made for you to gather experience and perform services similar to an employee, such Stipend income shall be taxable.

-No Expenses are allowed to be deducted from Stipend – Do note that if you are earning a Stipend which is taxable, no deduction is allowed for any expenses that you have incurred to earn the stipend.
+Do note that if you are earning a Stipend that is taxable, no deduction is allowed for any expenses that you have incurred to earn the stipend.
 You can save tax in the form of Section 80 Deductions.